 Yoga acts as a means to open Anahata chakra and give men back their feminine side.
 In Hatha Yoga particularly, there is what is called the sun and moon principle.
 These forces are just like the yin and yang of Zen.
 One aspect is feminine or receptive and nurturing.
 The other aspect is more masculine, or assertive and all about getting the job done.
 In the nervous system there are two subtle channels that are affected by our energetic patterns (how we go about living life in the external world).
 One is called Ida, the other Pingala.
 They intersect each other like a coiling snake and commune in Sushumna, or the spinal column.
 When these energies are balanced, our psychological, emotional and spiritual as well as physical selves are enhanced greatly.
 If the male aspect, or assertive part of ourselves are always running the show, then we never love ourselves enough to have a reserve of love and compassion for others.
 We eat in ways that congest our arteries and heart, and work in ways that make us so stressed out, we can’t relax even when we are sleeping.
 Yoga helps to balance these subtle channels, Ida and Pingala, so that we can equally achieve and receive.

-Yoga For Men: A Note about Diet
+Yoga For Men: A Note About Diet

 You don’t have to be a vegetarian to be a yogi, but men with a history of heart disease in their families can definitely stand to lose the red meat, and eat many more leafy greens and vegetables.
 These foods have cleansing properties that not only clean the blood, but open the heart.
 In yoga, this is called eating a Sattvic diet.
 You don’t have to go cold turkey to see benefits in your heart health, but you will want to eat better and better once you’ve started to lose weight, and feel lighter.
 Try changing out a heavy meal for one that leaves you just satiated, too.
 Remember that you may be eating too much to make up for other areas of spiritual or emotional lack in your life, but you can’t address them until you stop numbing the feelings with food.

-By practicing yoga, men can reverse the trend of heart disease in our nation and the developing world.
+Yoga for men can reverse the trend of heart disease in our nation and the developing world.
 They can gain health, but also let more love in, in the process, and live more balanced lives that leave room for experiencing compassion.